SunTheCoder/Bad-Kitty-Project/README.md

 - **Social Media Integration**: Allow users to share comics on social platforms.
 - **REACT/JSX/Redux**: Switch code to utilize React and Redux
 - **REACT Library**: Create library for components to make easier comic creation in the future

+### Updates

+-**Release**: Game Released Oct 16th, 2024 in conjunction with Virginia Children's Book Festival -**Patch**: Based on witnessing the game being played by multiple people.
+Completely overhauled UX so that game flow follows the natural path of the story.
+Much easier to play and follow.
+Released Oct 17th, 2024